 Washing hands often helps prevent the spread of illnesses

 We, both teachers and children, wash our hands regularly throughout the day and always before we eat for at least 20 seconds.
-We sneeze and cough into tissues or elbows.
-Keep our hands off our face.
+We sneeze and cough into tissues or elbows and keep our hands off our face.
 And when needed we wear masks or face coverings.

 Always wash yours and your child’s hands before leaving school